mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Overlay networks

-The SDK allows `pods` to join the `dcos` overlay network You can specify that a pod should join the overlay by adding the following to your service spec YAML:
+The SDK allows pods to join the `dcos` overlay network.
+You can specify that a pod should join the overlay by adding the following to your service spec YAML:

 ```yaml
 pods: